 Tip #2: You've Got to Give to Get

 Nobody likes to hang out around the proverbial “taker.”
 You know… the type of person you don’t pick up the phone for when they call… thank you, Caller ID!
 So to make sure you don’t end up like our friend “taker,” always be on the lookout for, as Dr. Stephen Covey says in his much-heralded book “The 7 Habits of Highly Effective People”, opportunities to make deposits into the personal bank accounts of others.

 Social Networking shouldn’t be a popularity contest to see who has the most connections.
 You’re better off having fewer mutually lucrative and beneficial relationships than having tons of connections that bear no fruit.

 Tip #4: Be Authentic

 Nobody likes a liar… a cheater … a fake… a phony… or whatever you call someone who presents themselves as something they’re not.
-Be true to yourself and others and your natural magnetism will shine through.
+Be true to yourself and others, and your natural magnetism will shine through.

 Tip #5: Open the Door and Let Them In

 People tend to be more willing to connect and engage in conversations with others who share similar backgrounds, experiences, tastes, hobbies, et cetera.
-So be willing to share a bit about you.
+So be willing to share a bit about yourself.
 Just be careful not to share anything you wouldn’t want everyone in the world to know because once it’s posted online, it’s available to all to see.

 So in closing, remember that these keys only work if you diligently and consistently apply them.
-And I firmly believe that much like the offline world, strong relationships lie at the core of any and all business success.
+And I firmly believe that, much like the offline world, strong relationships lie at the core of any and all business success.